Cara Mía Theatre Company: The School of YES!

-The company developed The School of YES!, which is an arts academy with the mission of giving "young people the skills to say 'yes' to a future of their choice rather than feel pressured into a future defined by their environment."
-The four-week, free summer program allows young artists to learn from professionals who are not only well-respected, but also "look like the students they are teaching."
+The company developed The School of YES!, an art academy with the mission of giving "young people the skills to say 'yes' to a future of their choice rather than feel pressured into a future defined by their environment."
+The four-week, free summer program allows young artists to learn from professionals who are not only well-respected but also "look like the students they are teaching."
 The program is divided into two age levels.
 Those in the 7-14 age range are considered students, while high school teens in the 15-18 age range have the opportunity to work as paid student leaders.
-The daily schedule of the program involves workshops and classes in a variety of artistic disciplines such as acting, dance, music, film.
+The program's daily schedule involves workshops and classes in various artistic disciplines, such as acting, dance, music, and film.
 The program focuses on the goal of teaching and encouraging community leadership.
 According to School of YES! co-director Frida Espinosa Müller, they "teach children how to observe and share their ideas and realize that other people's ideas are good."

 Workshops and residencies

-Cara Mía also reaches out to young artists through its various workshops and residencies that cover a wide range of topics such as puppetry, writing, drumming, and masks.
-These programs are offered throughout the year and reach out to children of all ages, from first to twelfth grade.
+Cara Mía hosts various workshops and residencies that cover a wide range of topics such as puppetry, writing, drumming, and masks.
+These programs are offered throughout the year and reach out to children from first to twelfth grade.

 Bilingual touring productions

-The company also tours various bilingual shows across the Dallas area.
+The company tours various bilingual shows across the Dallas area.
 Many of the shows are educational, addressing topics such as Texas history, Mayan culture, and the Mexican Day of the Dead tradition.